pH Calculator

 How It Works

-Enter either the pH value or the hydrogen ion concentration [H+] in mol/L. The calculator uses logarithmic relationships to find pH, pOH, [H+], and [OH-].
+Enter either the pH value or the hydrogen ion concentration [H⁺] in mol/L. The calculator uses the logarithmic relationship between the two, then computes pOH and [OH⁻] using the water autoionization constant (Kw = 10⁻¹⁴ at 25°C).
+Changing either input field updates all four output values instantly.

 Frequently Asked Questions